Contact Information and FAQs

 Where can I get keys to my classroom(s)?

-If your class meets in Peck Hall, you should visit Amanda Triplett in the Graduate Studies office.
-She will be able to provide keys for your room or inform you if your room uses your MTSU ID card to access the room instead.
+If your class meets in Peck Hall, you should visit Amanda Triplett in the Graduate Studies office: PH 316 (yellow hallway).
+She will be able to provide keys for your room or inform you if your room uses your MTSU ID card for access.
 Classroom keys should be returned to Amanda at the end of the semester.

 What’s the procedure for canceling classes?